nuuuwan/news_lk3_data/README.md

 Under the leadership of Wanindu Hasaranga, the team failed to advance to the Super 8 round, prompting a need for significant changes in the coaching staff.

 Sri Lanka’s immediate challenge is the home series against the newly crowned T20 World Cup champions, India.
-The series
+The series will feature three One Day Internationals (ODIs) and three Twenty20 Internationals (T20Is).

 ◼️